 The Company uses its incremental borrowing rate which is the rate of interest the Company would have to pay to borrow on a collateralized basis over a similar term and amount in a similar economic environment to determine the present value of lease payments as the Company's leases do not have a readily determinable implicit discount rate.
-Judgment is applied in assessing factors such as Company specific credit risk, lease term, nature and quality of the underlying collateral, currency and economic environment in determining the incremental borrowing rate to apply to each lease.
+Judgment is applied in assessing factors such as Company specific credit risk, lease term, nature and quality of the underlying collateral, currency, and economic environment in determining the incremental borrowing rate to apply to each lease.

 Upon adoption, the Company recorded ROU assets and operating lease liabilities of \$9.9 million and \$18.9 million, respectively, related to the Company's operating leases.
-The adoption of the new lease standard did not materially impact the Company's condensed consolidated statements of operations or condensed consolidated statements of cash flows for the three months ended March 31, 2022.
+The adoption of the new lease standard did not materially impact the Company's condensed consolidated statements of operations for the three and six months ended June 30, 2022, or condensed consolidated statements of cash flows for the six months ended June 30, 2022.

-In November 2021, the FASB issued ASU 2021-10, "Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance".
+In November 2021, the FASB issued ASU 2021-10, "Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance."
 The ASU requires additional disclosures for transactions with a government accounted for by applying a grant or contribution accounting model by analogy, including: (i) information about the nature of the transactions and related accounting policy used to account for the transactions; (ii) the line items on the balance sheet and income statement affected by these transactions including amounts applicable to each line; and (iii) significant terms and conditions of the transactions, including commitments and contingencies.
 The Company adopted this ASU effective January 1, 2022.
 The adoption of this ASU did not have a material impact on the condensed consolidated financial statements.